museui/muse-ui/docs/src/docs/en-US/support-platform.md

-# 支持的平台
+# Support platform

-## 浏览器
+## Browser

-Muse-UI 支持最新的稳定版本的所有主要浏览器和平台。我们也支持 Internet Explorer 11。
+Muse-ui supports all major browsers and platforms for the latest stable version.
+We also support Internet Explorer 11。

 | IE |	Edge |	Firefox |	Chrome | Safari |
 |-----|------|----------|--------|--------|